Indian Certificate of Secondary Education: Improvement Examination

 All candidates who appear for the ICSE Main Examination, are eligible to take the Improvement Examination conducted on the same year of Examination.

 Candidates are allowed to take the improvement examination for any two subjects they have enrolled themselves in.

 Certification

 The Indian Certificate of Secondary Education will be awarded to every candidate that sits for a minimum of 6 subjects and SUPW, attaining an aggregate of their 5 best subjects (including English) of above 33% and a grade of D or above in their SUPW.

 Criticism

 In 2013, a 20-year-old Indian student studying in the US, Debarghya Das, claimed in his personal blog to have downloaded the ICSE scores for over 100,000 students by scraping.
 His analysis of the data showed interesting patterns in the marking system, suggesting that the marks were rounded off with no student getting under 33 marks out of a possible 100.
 The reason for this was reportedly attributed to moderation; a practice also followed by Central Board of Secondary Education (CBSE), it involved tweaking candidates' marks to account for paper variances.

+ICSE board claims of getting admission to foreign universities are misleading as additional tests like TOEFL or IELTS score are used for admission in foreign universities.

+Some critics argue that ICSE/ISC is not suitable for Indian entrance exam as it is not oriented towards Science & problem solving, its syllabus is more aligned towards humanities and admission into Central universities such as Delhi University.

+In West Bengal, Several toppers claimed to have benefitted by migrating from boards like the ICSE to CBSE for plus II.

+In Kerala, close to 47% of Plus II students had migrated to the state board & CBSE from the ICSE.
+Similar pattern is commonly observed in other states.